All Products

 Key ID

-If you set the Encryption Type parameter to KMS-managed Key, you must select a CMK ID from the drop-down list.
+If you set Encryption Type to Custom Key (KMS), select a key ID from the drop-down list.

-Select a resource group for the file system.
-You can use resource groups to manage NAS resources within your Alibaba Cloud account by category and group.
-You can manage permissions, deploy resources, and monitor resources based on groups without the need to separately process each resource.
+Select the resource group to which the file system belongs.
+You can use resource groups to manage NAS resources within your Alibaba Cloud account by category.
+This lets you manage permissions, deploy resources, and monitor resources based on groups without the need to process each resource separately.
 For more information, see Best practices for designing resource groups.

-• If you do not select a resource group, the file system is automatically classified into the default resource group after the file system is created.
+• If you do not select a resource group, the file system is automatically added to the default resource group after it is created.

 • To create a resource group, click Create Resource Group.
 In the Create Resource Group dialog box, configure Resource Group Identifier and Resource Group Name, and then click OK.

-4. Click Buy Now to create a file system.
+4. Click Buy Now to create the file system.

-After an Extreme NAS file system is created, you are charged based on the maximum capacity purchased for the file system on an hourly basis.
-For more information about the pricing of Extreme NAS file systems, see Apsara File Storage NAS Pricing.
-You can purchase Extreme NAS resource plans to offset the capacity fees.
-Compared with the pay-as-you-go billing method, a resource plan offers higher discounts.
-A resource plan does not need to be bound to a file system and can offset the storage usage fees of multiple file systems.
-For more information, see Purchase resource plans.
+After the file system is created, you are charged hourly based on the maximum provisioned capacity of the Extreme NAS file system.
+For more information about pricing, see Pricing of File Storage NAS.
+To offset provisioned capacity fees, purchase Extreme NAS resource plans, which are more cost-effective than the pay-as-you-go billing method.
+Resource plans are not attached to specific file systems and can be used to offset storage fees for multiple file systems.
+For more information, see Purchase a resource plan.

 Note

-The unit price displayed on the buy page of an Extreme NAS file system is the hourly fee of the file system.
-If you have purchased an Extreme NAS resource plan, the fee of the file system is automatically offset by using the resource plan.
+The unit price displayed on the page for creating an Extreme NAS file system is the hourly fee.
+If you have purchased an Extreme NAS resource plan, the fee is offset based on deduction rules and you are not charged.

-Create an advanced Extreme NAS file system based on a snapshot
+Create an advanced Extreme NAS file system from a snapshot

 Note